-Ultimately, however, these devices do not contribute a significant amount to your home’s EMF levels, especially if you maintain a safe distance.
-That being said, for someone with Electromagnetic Hypersensitivity, even the small amounts of RF-EMF radiation produced by these devices could cause unpleasant health symptoms.
+It’s important to note that these devices do not contribute a significant amount to your home’s EMF levels, especially if you maintain a safe distance.
+However, for individuals with Electromagnetic Hypersensitivity, even small amounts of RF-EMF radiation produced by these devices could cause unpleasant health symptoms.

-We have already covered the number one way you can reduce your radiation exposure from your Amazon Echo or another digital home assistant.
-That is — keep your distance.
-With EMF radiation, the exposure levels will always be highest closest to the source.
-That is called the inverse-square law.
-So, the more distance you can keep between you and your Echo, the less radiation you will be exposed to.
+As we discussed earlier, the number one way to reduce your exposure to EMF radiation from your Amazon Echo or other digital home assistant is to keep your distance.
+The exposure levels will always be highest closest to the source, according to the inverse-square law.
+So, the more distance you can keep between yourself and your device, the less radiation you will be exposed to.

-With that in mind, training your little ones to properly use your digital assistant is a good idea, as well.
+In addition to keeping a safe distance, it’s also a good idea to train your little ones on how to properly use your digital assistant.
 Make sure they know not to pick the device up or speak directly into it.
-If that is proving to be a challenge, consider placing the device outside of their reach.
+If you find that they’re having a hard time following these rules, you may want to consider placing the device out of their reach altogether.

-Overall, your Amazon Echo is not a significant contributor to your home’s EMF radiation levels.
-Nonetheless, this device, and others like it, do generate some amount of EMF radiation.
-If you are highly sensitive, it may be in your best interest not to have one of these devices in your home.
-Otherwise, maintaining a distance from your assistant is the best way to lower your exposure while still keeping it around.
+In general, the Amazon Echo is not a major contributor to your home’s EMF radiation levels.
+However, like any electronic device, it does generate some amount of EMF radiation.
+If you are highly sensitive to EMF radiation, it may be in your best interest to avoid having one of these devices in your home.